 ESS Scope / Aim of the ESS Gaps between the Turkish Legislation and AIIB ESSs E&S instruments/additional studies to be performed for addressing the gaps identified for the sub-project ESS1 Environmental and Social Assessment and Management Environmental and Social Standard (ESS) 1 applies if the Project is likely to have adverse environmental risks and impacts or social risks and impacts (or both).
 The scope of the environmental and social assessment and management measures are proportional to the risks and impacts of the Project.
-ESS 1 provides both for quality environmental and social assessment and for management of risks and impacts through effective mitigation and monitoring measures during the course of Project implementation.
-The main gaps between the national EIA and the ESS1 are as follows: The process of integrating social impact assessment into the Turkish EIA has started in recent years.
-Especially with the EIA Regulation published in the Official Gazette dated 29.07.2022 and numbered 31907, social impact assessment has started to be included in Turkish EIA.
-Turkish EIA process is currently open for improvement but requires a fully integrated process to reach ESS1.
-In addition, the requirement to address cumulative impacts of other concurrent other projects is limited in Turkish EIA legislation.
-Under ESS1, cumulative impact assessment is in a more important position.
-Additionally, where the project involves specifically identified physical elements, aspects, and (associated) facilities that are likely to generate impacts, environmental and social risks and impacts have to be identified in the context of the project's area of influence under ESS1.
-The preparation of Environmental and Social Management Plans together with the Stakeholder Engagement Plan (during the EIA application process) has been included in Turkish legislation with the latest regulation.
+ESS 1 provides both for quality environmental and social assessment and for management of risks and impacts through effective mitigation and monitoring measures during the course of Project implementation. with the Stakeholder Engagement Plan (during the EIA application process) has been included in Turkish legislation with the latest regulation.
 However, the management plans prepared are less comprehensive than the ones required under ESS1.
 In addition, ESS1 supports the use of an effective grievance redress mechanism that can facilitate early indication and prompt remediation for those who believe that they have been harmed by a client's actions.
 Supply chain management is also highlighted in ESS1.
 Labor and Working Conditions Turkish national laws and regulations are generally close to the requirements of ESS1 in labor and working conditions.
-The grievance redress mechanism for workers is the most important gap between the national legislative requirements and ESS1.
-There are no specific requirements for the establishment and implementation of a grievance redress mechanism in Turkish national legislation.
-Türkiye is party to a multitude of ILO conventions, including but not limited to conventions on equal t According to national EIA Regulation projects are classified into two categories as Annex I and Annex II projects, which is mainly based on magnitude or capacity of planned investment, rather than associated risks and impacts.
+The grievance redress mechanism for According to national EIA Regulation projects are classified into two categories as Annex I and Annex II projects, which is mainly based on magnitude or capacity of planned investment, rather than associated risks and impacts.
 Therefore, Projects are screened with respect to Annex I and Annex II of the EIA Regulation.
 However, in ESS1, projects are categorized into one of four categories as Category A, Category B, Category C or Category FI by taking into consideration the type, nature, location, sensitivity and scale of the Project, proportional to the significance of the Project's potential environmental and social risks and impacts.
 Projects are screened on a case-by-case basis.
 In this respect, this project (sub-projects) (except related facilities such as concrete plant, quarries, etc.) is exempt from the national EIA Regulation, but it is categorized as Category B under the AIIB's ESP.
 In order to address/bridge this gap, ESIA report (along with ESDD report and ESMP, specific for five sub-projects, including mitigation measures and monitoring requirements for each E&S issues in the subjects of land use and soil; noise and vibration; air quality; water resources, water quality and wastewater; resource and waste; cultural heritage; biodiversity; social issues; labor and working conditions; occupational health and safety; community health, safety and security; hazardous and chemical materials) is being prepared.
 Besides, the relevant requirements of the WBG EHS Guidelines will be applied to the Project in accordance with the ESS1.
-In cases where the Turkish requirements
+In cases where the Turkish requirements differ from the levels and measures presented in the WBG EHS Guidelines, the more stringent one (such as the most stringent

-ENVIRONMENTAL AND SOCIAL MANAGEMENT PLAN CNR-KGM-TERRRP-ESMP-001 Final Date: July 2024 Page 24 / 86
+ENVIRONMENTAL AND SOCIAL MANAGEMENT PLAN CNR-KGM-TERRRP-ESMP-003 Final Date: July 2024 Page 24 / 89